czhu12/forever-free-cloud-app-starter/README.md

 ```

 ### What's next?
 In my experience building small DB backed applications, having a nice high-level, black-box functional testing environment is really nice.

 All I want to know is that a syntax error won't cause the whole app to fail to boot, or the main feature of the app is completely broken.

-I think the right way to do this is a Docker environment that:
+I'm thinking the right way to do this is a Docker environment that:

 1. Installs the application
 2. Mocks out DynamoDB
 3. Run's pytest against a known port.